infamousjoeg/CyberArk-RESTAPI/README.md

 ## CyberArk REST API

-All available requests in CyberArk Privileged Account Security Web Services v9.9.
+All available requests in CyberArk Privileged Account Security Web Services v9.9.5.

 ### Postman Live Documentation

 [View CyberArk's Live Documentation and Postman Collection](http://cybr.rocks/RESTAPIv99)

+### Access the Proper Collection

+If you're using [Postman](https://www.getpostman.com/), you'll use the JSON collection located in [Version 9.9](Version%209.9).

+If you're using [Swagger](https://swagger.io), you'll use the JSON collection located in [Swagger Collection](Swagger%20Collections).

 ### Having trouble getting the collection imported? ###